-Were the RERF balance insufficient for payments under any new contractual obligations, these provisions would allow the Agency to make expenditures from the RERF prior to the repayment of the transferred amount-i.e., to operate as though the RERF's balance were at its original amount, even if transferred funds have not yet been moved back into the RERF.
+Were the RERF balanceWhile those borrowed funds have been repaid, should there be future borrowing under these provisions and the RERF balance became insufficient for payments under any new contractual obligations, these provisions would allow the Agency to make expenditures from the RERF prior to the repayment of the transferred amount-i.e., to operate as though the RERF's balance were at its original amount, even if transferred funds have not yet been moved back into the RERF.
 In addition, the Agency understands that the State Comptroller will coordinate with the Agency to make sure that any appropriated expenditures that the Agency makes through new contractual commitments are honored by ensuring that the balance of the RERF is at all times sufficient to make timely payments on contracts.
-While the Agency understands that these transfers from the RERF have caused consternation, based on the assurances contained in the law, it does not believe that these the
+While the Agency understands that these transfers from the RERF have caused consternation, based on the assurances contained in the law, it does not believe that the transfers necessitate any adjustments to its proposed Illinois Solar for All program design, structure, and budget.